Acher0ns/Umbra-Menu-Source/README.md

 - [ ] Made the menu more compact.
 - [ ] Refactored a few things.

 ### 7/3/2020 v1.2.2:
-- [ ] Menu now `checks for updates` on inject and will tell you if its outdated
+- [ ] Menu now `checks for updates` on inject and will tell you if its outdated.
-- [ ] Added ability to disable keyboard navigation if `Backspace` or `Left Arrow` is pressed in the main menu
+- [ ] Added ability to disable keyboard navigation if `Backspace` or `Left Arrow` is pressed in the main menu.
-- [ ] Improved Flight
+- [ ] Improved Flight:
- - Can now press `X` to fly down
+ - Can now press `X` to fly down.
- - No longer take fall damage while flight is enabled
+ - No longer take fall damage while flight is enabled.
-- [ ] Improved Roll Item
+- [ ] Improved Roll Item:
- - Added Lunar and Boss items to loot pool
+ - Added Lunar and Boss items to loot pool.
- - No longer uses a depricated method
+ - No longer uses a depricated method.
-- [ ] Refactored a few things
+- [ ] Refactored a few things.

 ### 6/26/2020 v1.2.1:
- - [ ] Added the ability to navigate the menu with a keyboard
+ - [ ] Added the ability to navigate the menu with a keyboard.
- - [ ] Added the ability to drop items from your inventory
+ - [ ] Added the ability to drop items from your inventory.

 ### 4/26/2020 v1.2:
- - [ ] Fixed Equipment not dropping sometimes
+ - [ ] Fixed Equipment not dropping sometimes.
- - [ ] Reorganized code
+ - [ ] Reorganized code.
- - [ ] Added comments to code
+ - [ ] Added comments to code.

 ### 4/23/2020 v1.0:
- - [ ] Repo Changed to Public
+ - [ ] Repo Changed to Public.

 # Resources: